-Health/Life Insurance Costs (Benefits Committee Recommendation)
+Health, Dental, & Life Insurance Costs (Benefits Committee Recommendation)

 The City maintains a health and dental insurance plan through Regence Blue Cross Blue Shield of Utah.
-Each year Regence examines the City's "use" of the plan and its total costs to Regence and then determines the price for the following year.
-This year, there will be no increase in the City's health insurance.
-The life insurance increase to the General Fund for FY 2019 will be \$1,382.
+Each year, Regence examines the City's "use" of the plan and its total costs to Regence, and then determines the price for the following year.
+Miraculously, this year there will be no increase in the City's health insurance.
+After recommendations from the City's insurance broker, the City will be increasing its dental benefit maximum from \$1,000 to \$1,500.
+With this change, there is a recommended premium increase of 20.20% to current premiums.
+The cost increase will be \$56,560.
+Finally, this year there will be no increase in the City's life insurance.